richmahn/en_tn/zec/06/intro.md

 This chapter is written mainly in prose and tells the last vision of the four chariots in the first part of the chapter.

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 6:12-13, which is an extended quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic song in 6:12-13.

 #### Special concepts in this chapter ####